 What Happens After You File an EEOC Charge of Discrimination?

-After you file an EEOC charge of discrimination, you will be contacted by an EEOC investigator.
+After you file an EEOC discrimination charge, you will be contacted by an EEOC investigator.
 They will review all of the information you have and collect evidence from your employer as well.
 They may ask additional questions of both parties.

-The EEOC will likely require you to attend mediation with your employer.
+The EEOC will likely require you to attend mediation with your employer as part of the EEOC process.
 The goal of mediation is to reach an employment settlement agreement that is acceptable to both parties.
-If you cannot, then the EEOC will proceed with a determination about whether the employer violated the law.
+If you cannot, then the EEOC will proceed with a determination about whether the employer violated the law based on the eeoc charges.
+A wage and hour lawyer can assist you with equal pay claims.

 You will eventually have an option to file an EEOC lawsuit against your employer.
-It does not matter if the EEOC found that the employer violated the law.
-You still have a right to file a lawsuit and take them to court to recover compensation.
+It does not matter if the EEOC found that the employer violated the law during the eeoc investigation.
+You still have a right to file a lawsuit and take them to court to recover compensation for employment discrimination cases.
+An employment discrimination attorney in Los Angeles can guide you through this process.

 The EEOC is a federal agency that operates similarly to California state agencies.
 Thus, in many situations, you will file a state claim first.
 However, an EEOC complaint is always an option.
-To determine whether filing with the EEOC is in your best interest, you should contact an employment lawyer in Los Angeles, CA at Setyan Law.
+To determine whether filing with the EEOC is in your best interest, you should contact a California employment lawyer.

 Our legal professionals have litigated hundreds of employment law cases throughout California.
 We are here to guide you.
 Call Setyan Law today at (213) 618-3655 for a free consultation.

-How an Employment Attorney in Los Angeles, CA Can Help You
+How an Employment Attorney in Los Angeles Can Help You

 Employment disputes are about more than winning.
 They often involve your livelihood and can impact your entire life.
 Setyan Law has a team of legal professionals and discrimination lawyers in Los Angeles, CA, Pasadena, CA, and Glendale, CA.